 A new and improved white Christmas?
 With some planning and a measure of good cheer, a Koh Samui Christmas could become your family’s default holiday preference.

 Breakfast on the beach, followed by presents?
 A beautiful day together, then Christmas dinner – that someone else cooks and cleans up?
 If you distill ‘the important bits’ – whatever that might be to your family – you can have your Christmas pudding and eat it too.
-Here’s why a Koh Samui Christmas is our favourite kind.
+Here’s why a Koh Samui Christmas is my favourite kind…

-Koh Samui Christmas FAQs
+Koh Samui Christmas Guide

 What is Koh Samui like during Christmas?

+Do Thai people celebrate Christmas?
+Not as such, but where there’s a good time to be had – Thai people are in.
 Compared to New Year’s Eve, Christmas on Koh Samui is fairly tame.
 Though low-key, no one does merry like Thai people and you’re assured of big smiles and an inclusive attitude, however you like to celebrate.

-- Jet-ski Santa at the InterContinental (2015)
+- On a jet-ski at the InterContinental

-- By elephant at Anantara Bophut (2016)
+- Atop an elephant at Anantara Bophut

 What is there to do on Koh Samui at Christmas?

 Perhaps you can already gauge my enthusiasm for the subject – but I’ve literally written the guidebook on how to have the time of your life on Koh Samui.
 Dive into Koh Samui’s best – The Koh Samui Guide gives you the total sum of my 15 years’ Samui expertise.
 Use it to jump into the island’s very best food, drink and things to do, plus get perfect preparation and crucial safety tips.